About the Study

 Abreviated In-Person Testing

-Once remote testing is complete, families are invited to complete abbreviated in-person testing.
-When feasible, families are asked to come to Stanford University to complete the MRI scan, physical exam, and blood draw.
+Once remote testing is complete, families are invited to Stanford University's campus to complete an abbreviated in-person visit.
+During this visit, we complete the remaining cognitive assessments, physical exam, blood draw, and MRI scan.
 Some families may also be asked to go to a local testing facility (Quest Diagnostics) to complete the blood draw.
-This in-person testing takes about 3 hours.
-Currently we are only seeing local families in person.
+This in-person testing takes 3-4 hours to complete.

 To learn more about how we are working to keep our families and staff safe during these sessions, please click here.

-When travel is feasible, traveling families may be invited for abbreviated in-person testing as well.
-When this time comes, we will be able to cover the cost for one child and a parent to fly or drive to our campus.
-Additionally, we will be able to cover 1-2 nights at a local hotel depending on your preference and travel plans.
-In the meantime, traveling families will be asked to complete a blood draw at a local lab (such as Quest Diangostics) around the time they complete their remote testing.
+Traveling families are invited for abbreviated in-person testing as well!
+For families that travel to us, we are able to cover the cost for one child and a parent to fly or drive to our campus.
+Additionally, we are able to cover 1-2 nights at a local hotel depending on your preference and travel plans.
+Some traveling families may also be asked to go to a local testing facility (Quest Diagnostics) to complete a blood draw.

 For general information about participant rights, contact 1-866-680-2906